New Hampshire

 RSA 644:23, "Unlawful Operation or Use of Small Unmanned Aircraft System," came out of House Bill 468 in the 2025 session, was signed into law as Chapter 278 on August 1, 2025, and took effect January 1, 2026.
 It borrows its definitions of "aircraft," "small unmanned aircraft," and "small unmanned aircraft system" from the New Hampshire Aeronautics Act at RSA 422:3.

 The statute's core provision, paragraph II, makes operating a drone in violation of FAA rules, including 14 C.F.R.
 Part 107, a violation for a first offense and a misdemeanor after that, giving New Hampshire prosecutors a state charge for what had been a purely federal matter.
-Paragraph III makes it a misdemeanor to interfere with law enforcement, firefighting, or emergency-response operations by drone, with an exemption for news media that hold FAA authorization and follow safety directives.
+Paragraph III makes it a misdemeanor to interfere with law enforcement, firefighting, or emergency-response operations by drone, or to operate a drone in a way that violates , New Hampshire's privacy statute, with an exemption for news media that hold FAA authorization and follow safety directives.

 Paragraph IV addresses manned aircraft: negligently disrupting a human-occupied aircraft or airport is a Class A misdemeanor, a Class B felony if it causes damage, and a Class A felony if it causes a fatal or injurious crash.
 Paragraph V makes flying in restricted airspace over a correctional facility a misdemeanor, a Class B felony if meant to deliver contraband or aid an escape, the same prison-drone problem several other states have faced.
 Paragraph VI makes it a Class B felony to knowingly possess or operate a drone equipped to fire a projectile or otherwise cause serious injury, death, or property damage, with narrow bomb-squad and law-enforcement exemptions.
-Paragraph VII exempts officers acting under lawful authority from the statute generally.
+Paragraph VII adds that this weaponized-drone provision does not apply to a law enforcement officer acting under lawful authority; its text refers to "this provision," which, following the statute's own consistent usage elsewhere, means paragraph VI alone, not the statute as a whole.

 Can a Private Citizen Legally Fly a Drone Over My Property in New Hampshire?